jonathanhogg/flitter/docs/physics.md

 #### The Simulation Clock

 The simulation maintains an internal simulation clock that begins at zero and advances in simulation steps.
-When the simulation starts, the initial value of `time` is remembered.
-On each subsequent frame, a delta is calculated between the starting time plus the internal clock and the current value of `time`.
+On each frame, a delta is calculated between the current value of time minus the value at the last frame.
 The simulation step will be the minimum of this delta and `resolution`.

 If each delta is smaller than `resolution`, the internal clock will advance in lockstep with `time`.
 If not, then the simulation will advance at `resolution` intervals instead.
 This allows `resolution` to be used to avoid numerical instability being caused by computing forces with large time deltas.

-If the simulation clock has fallen behind `time` and the the engine subsequently has time to spare then the engine *may* compute an additional simulation step to try and bring the internal simulation clock back up to match `time`.
-This can stop the simulation from dropping behind because of the occasional missed frame, but will not be able to deal with a consistent failure to keep up.
+If the delta is greater than `resolution`, then the physics engine *may* insert an additional simulation step if the general performance of the engine is good.
+This allows the simulation to keep up if an occasional frame is delayed.

 If the engine is consistently unable to keep up with the requested `resolution`, then the internal simulation clock will advance more slowly than `time` and the simulation will subjectively slow down (although all of the particles will actually be moving correctly with respect to the simulation clock).
-It is best to reduce program/simulation complexity if this is the case.
+It is best to reduce program/simulation complexity if this is the case (or increase `resolution` if the simulation will remain stable run at a lower granularity).

 If **Flitter** is run in non-realtime mode, with the [`--lockstep` command-line option](install.md#running-flitter), then the simulation behaviour is different.